Closed for the season.

 They are as ancient as the dinosaurs.
 Though once abundant in Mexico, iguanas are now threatened from loss of habitat and human predators.
 Visit our iguanario; see black and green iguanas at all stages of development.

 Abundantly cheeky, gloriously colored, with intelligent behavior, sensitive personalities, and innate curiosity, New World Parrots enchant us.
 They are known to be long lived, uniquely monogamous and mate for life.
 Sadly, they are endangered in the wild due to poaching and habitat destruction.
-At El Refugio you have the opportunity to sit in the shade next to the wild life pond and amuse yourself watching the macaws shout, chat and play with their toys.
+At El Refugio you have the opportunity to enjoy the macaws in our new Guacamayario.
+This grand aviary allows the birds to fly, soar, play and destroy the toys we have provided for their amusement.

 Found only in the Americas, these tiny birds hover in mid-air by rapid wing flapping which creates the humming sound for which they are named.
 Of metallic iridescence and bright colors, we are captivated by their beauty and fascinated with their territorial aggression.
 Enjoy them as they sip the nectar of their favorite plants and from our many feeders.